rizkyjayusman/cooperation/README.md

 You can read that documentation on : http://localhost:8090/swagger-ui/

 You also can test our API using Postman.
-The Postman file on directory docs/cooperation.postman_collection.json
+You can download the postman file [here](https://github.com/rizkyjayusman/cooperation/blob/main/docs/cooperation.postman_collection.json)

 # Implemented Features